coderedcorp/coderedcms/docs/getting_started/tutorial02.rst

 * Our Products
 * Our Facility

+Be sure to **Publish** each page.
+Later when we setup links to these pages, they can give an error if the page is not published.
-In addition to those, we are going to add two different types of pages:
+In addition to web pages, we are going to add two different types of pages:

 **Form**